Tachyon-Sonics/ChaosCastle/README.md

     - This process can be done again at any time to assign a different button/key, or for a different weapon.
     - Note: button/key assignment are not preserved when saving a game.
 Hence if you load a saved game you may need to re-assign a button/key to all your weapons.
 2. Add power to that weapon.
 Power can only be added by finding a power bonus, so you will have to seach for one.
 They are hidden in some "Castle" levels.
 A power bonus looks as follows: TODO: image of power bonus
+    - When collecting a power bonus, a message asks you to choose a weapon.
+Just click the button / key of the desired weapon (or assign a key using step 1 first)
 3. Add bullets to that weapon
     - Bullets can be added by collecting bullet bonus, or by buying bullets in the shop between levels
+    - When collecting a bullet bonus, a message asks you to choose a weapon.
+Just click the button / key of the desired weapon

 I plan to simplify the process in a future version.

 Notes:

 - Each power bonus increases the power of a weapon of your choice by 1
 - The power of a weapon can be increased to a maximum of 4.
-The current power level is highlighted by the number of yellow square on the left of the weapon's name, if the right panel.
+The current power level is highlighted by the number of yellow squares on the left of the weapon's name, in the right panel.
 - There are a total of 16 power bonuses hidden in "Castle" levels.
 Hence you won't be able to raise the power of all weapons to 4.
-- In general, it is better to choose a few weapons and to raise their power to the maximum, rather tham using many weapons that are not at full power.
+- In general, it is better to choose a few weapons and to raise their power to the maximum, rather than using many weapons that are not at full power.
-- If you are not sure, start with the "Laser" weapon and add power to the maximum.
+- If you are not sure, start with the "Laser" weapon and continue to add power to it up to the maximum.
 Then continue with "Ball" weapon.

 ## History

 This version of ChaosCastle is *not* using any kind of emulation.
-It uses the same source code as the original AMiga/Macintosh version, with the non portable parts rewritten.
+It uses the same source code as the original Amiga/Macintosh version, with only the non portable parts rewritten.
 Here's the history...

 ### The initial Amiga version - 1998